hasgeek/events/_rootconf_events/2017-cloud-server-management-miniconf-delhi-ncr.md

 ---
 layout: event
-title: "Miniconf on Cloud Server Management (Chennai)"
+title: "Miniconf on Cloud Server Management (Delhi/NCR)"
 subtitle: "Cloud server management brings with it as many challenges as it offers conveniences"
-datelocation: "25 Nov 2017, Chennai"
+datelocation: "9 Dec 2017, Investopad, Gurgaon"
 city: Elsewhere
-start_time: 2017-11-25
+start_time: 2017-12-09
-end_time: 2017-11-25
+end_time: 2017-12-09
 description: "Cloud server management brings with it as many challenges as it offers conveniences.
 It is time to unbundle questions on resource allocation, scaling, security, and more."
 boxoffice_item_collection: "416a6332-3d84-4986-b25e-d566eb7ab066"
 funnel:
   url: "https://rootconf.talkfunnel.com/cloud-server-management-miniconf-2017/"
   open: true
 related_events:
+- rootconf-2017-cloud-server-management-miniconf
 - rootconf-2017-cloud-server-management-miniconf-mumbai
-- rootconf-2017-cloud-server-management-miniconf-delhi-ncr
 overview:
   left_content: |
     Cloud server management brings with it as many challenges as it offers conveniences.
 It is time to unbundle questions about: